satzapp/laravel-docker-kubernets/README.md

-# laravel-docker-k8s
+# laravel-docker-kubernets
-Laravel deployment using kubernets
+Laravel deployment using docker with kubernets